Jessica Brody: Film adaptations

 Film rights to Brody's book Unremembered have been acquired by Reliance Entertainment and Kintop Pictures.
-The Fidelity Files and 52 Reasons to Hate My Father have also been optioned for films.
+The Fidelity Files and 52 Reasons to Hate My Father have also been optioned for film.
 52 Reasons is also being developed by Reliance and Kintop; and a screenplay has been written by Karen McCullah.

-Writing Instruction
+Writing instruction

 Brody offers writing instruction and advice on a variety of platforms, including YouTube and Udemy.
 She founded Writing Mastery Academy, an online, subscription-based writing instruction platform offering video classes, webinars, and a community site.